MrPicto/Coding-three-Final-project/README.md

 ## 4-describe the process of evaluating your project and the results of your evaluation

-## 5- clearly describe how any third-party resources were used in the creation of your project.
+## 5- the third-party resources of my project